 View details of statutory appointments of departmental officers.

-Accountability of members of statutory bodies
+Accountability of statutory bodies and officials

-Boards of directors usually provide annual reports and long-term operational plans for ministerial and/or industry approval.
+Statutory bodies/corporations usually provide annual reports and long-term operational plans for ministerial and/or industry approval.
 They may also be accountable to specific industries through:

 - levy payers